British teacher in Gaza turned away at Rafah border with ‘depleted’ supplies

 According to the Foreign Office, the first British nationals have now left Gaza via the Rafah border crossing into Egypt.

-A spokesperson for the Foreign, Commonwealth and Development Office (FCDO) said: “We will continue working with partners to ensure the crossing is opened again, allowing vital aid into Gaza and more British nationals to leave safely.
+A spokesperson for the Foreign, Commonwealth and Development Office (FCDO) said: “We have been working at every level of government to ensure the Rafah crossing could open and allow all British nationals to leave Gaza.

+“The first British nationals have now crossed into Egypt where UK teams are providing them with assistance.

+“We continue to work with Egyptian and Israeli authorities to ensure this mechanism to allow British nationals to leave continues unhindered for as long as necessary, whilst at the same time calling for sustained humanitarian assistance into Gaza.”